Adrafinil: Pharmacodynamics

 Because α_{1}-adrenergic receptor antagonists were found to block effects of adrafinil and modafinil in animals, "most investigators assume[d] that adrafinil and modafinil both serve as α_{1}-adrenergic receptor agonists."
 However, adrafinil and modafinil have not been found to bind to the α_{1}-adrenergic receptor and they lack peripheral sympathomimetic side effects associated with activation of this receptor; hence, the evidence in support of this hypothesis is weak, and other mechanisms are probable.
 Modafinil was subsequently screened at a variety of targets in 2009 and was found to act as a weak, atypical blocker of the dopamine transporter (and hence as a dopamine reuptake inhibitor), and this action may explain some or all of its pharmacological effects.
 Relative to adrafinil, modafinil possesses greater specificity in its action, lacking or having a reduced incidence of many of the common side effects of the former (including stomach pain, skin irritation, anxiety, and elevated liver enzymes with prolonged use).

 Pharmacokinetics

 In addition to modafinil, adrafinil also produces modafinil acid (CRL-40467) and modafinil sulfone (CRL-41056) as metabolites, which form from metabolic modification of modafinil.

 Chemistry

 Adrafinil is the N-hydroxylated analogue of modafinil and is also known as N-hydroxymodafinil.

 Analogues of adrafinil include modafinil, armodafinil, CRL-40,940, CRL-40,941, and fluorenol, among others.

+Synthesis

+A drugs of the future article was published on CRL-40,028: In addition there was a CNS review:

+The reaction of benzhydryl bromide [776-74-9] (1) with thiourea [62-56-6] (2) gives benzhydrylthiol [4237-48-3] (3).
+Alkylation with chloroacetic acid (4) gives so-called “benzhydryl-thioacetic acid”, i.e. 2-(benzhydrylthio)acetic acid [63547-22-8] (5).
+Fischer–Speier esterification with ethanol gives [63547-23-9] (6).
+Treatment with hydroxylamine gives [63547-44-4] (7).